-All test Sections, including make-up testing must be completed during the MSDE designated Maryland state testing window for each content area being assessed.
-Refer to Appendix C for each content specific testing window.
-STCs are expected to enter their testing schedule in the Statewide Schedule Tool at itempra.org/schedule.
+All test Sections, including make-up testing must be completed during the MSDE designated state testing window for each content area being assessed.
+Refer to your LAC for your LEA specific testing window.
+STCs are expected to enter their testing schedule in the Statewide Schedule Tool at itempra.com/schedule.
 This schedule should be updated as changes occur throughout the testing window.